signatur3-git/prompt-gen-spec/docs/project-management/m0-documentation-inventory.md

 ## Next Steps for M0 Completion

-- Validate inventory with workstream leads and tag gaps in backlog tracking spreadsheet (see project plan).
+- Publish link to this inventory from `docs/index.md` now that governance approval is complete.
 - Confirm custodians for each document and record review cadence in the project plan.
-- Publish link to this inventory from `docs/index.md` once governance approves.
+- Keep gap tags synchronized with backlog tracking tooling as documents evolve.

 root@50b9aa70c633:/workspace/prompt-gen-spec#